 possible to view the lagoon from next to the outflow pipe platform near the

-Lagoon 2 - This is also a disused settling tank.
-It is currently home to a scrubby habitat, with a small reedbed at its southern end.
+Lagoon 2 - This is also a disused settling tank (created in 1983).
+It is home to a scrubby habitat, with small woods developing, but still a small reedbed at its southern end.
 Reed Warblers, Reed Bunting and Whitethroat breed.
 Water Rail are present in winter when water remains in the reeds.
 Stonechat over-winter.
 Whinchat can be seen on passage.
 Also, the surrounding hedges are attractive to passage warblers.
 Grasshopper Warblers have been present some years in the low scrub on the lagoon.
 Kestrels have bred, and hunt the grasslands.
 A wildlife pond just to the west of the lagoon is good for dragonflies.
 Migrant Clouded-Yellow butterflies can be seen around the lagoon or along the shore in autumn.

 Lagoon 2 from southern end (Jan 2004).

 Lagoon 3 - This is the settling tank which ceased to be used in 2016 (having been created in 1994).
 The hide situated on the southern bank (accessed by following signs from the road at the entrance to the site) is now pretty much redundant.
 The main High Tide roost of waders and gulls used to be here, but there is now too much vegetation.
 Linnets, Chaffinch, Stock Dove and Reed Bunting flock here in winter.
-The main reedbed is at the West end, and is extending to the rest of the Lagoon.
-But scrub is now starting to develop.
-The pylons around the site and blue reactor towers are always worth checking - for Peregrines, other raptors and Ravens (increasingly common).
+The main reedbeds are at the SW and NE ends, but reeds cover most of the Lagoon.
+Scrub is now starting to develop, especially in the south corner.
+The pylons around the site and blue reactor towers are always worth checking - for Peregrines, other raptors and Ravens.

 Lagoon 3 from hide (Feb 2004).

-The lake behind the hide usually has Tufted Duck (with accompanying Ring-Necked Duck in 2003), Moorhen and Coot; plus Mute Swans and Canada Geese have bred.
+The lake behind the hide usually has Tufted Duck (with accompanying Ring-Necked Duck in 2003), Mallard, Moorhen and Coot; Canada Geese usually nest on the island and Mute Swan sometimes do.